Glen Waverley: Economy

+Glen Waverley is home to the only commercial district within its local government area that is north of the Monash Freeway, a suburban region which accounts for more than half of the City of Monash's administrative area.
+Most of its shopping centres are streetside retail stores and restaurants along and around Kingsway and the Glen Waverley railway station.
+The Glen Shopping Centre, located at southwestern corner of the junction between Springvale Road and High Street Road, is the eleventh-largest shopping mall in Victoria.

 Glen Waverley has also developed to become somewhat of a business hub in metropolitan Melbourne, with many international companies including Toshiba, Ansell, and NEC all having their Australian headquarters in the suburb.

-Nicknamed "The Centre of the Universe" ("宇宙中心") by the local Chinese residents due to its convenient location, ample amenities, good weather, and favourable living conditions, Glen Waverley had the seventh highest number of one million dollar-plus house sales in Melbourne in 2013.
+Nicknamed the "Centre of the Universe" ("宇宙中心") by the local Chinese Australian residents due to its convenient location and transportation, ample amenities, high-quality schooling, relatively good weather and favourable living conditions, Glen Waverley had the seventh highest number of AUD $1,000,000+ house sales in Melbourne in 2013.
 Properties in Glen Waverley and surrounding areas continued to show price gains in 2014 and 2015, largely due to interest from Chinese property buyers.

-Glen Waverley is the only place in Oceania which has been included in the list of places referred to as the Center of the Universe.

 Demographics

-In the 2016 Census, there were 40,327 people in Glen Waverley.
-30.9% of people were born in Australia.
-The next most common countries or regions of birth were China 15.5%, India 9.4%, Malaysia 5.5%, Sri Lanka 9.3% and Hong Kong SAR 2.4%.
-40.5% of people spoke only English at home.
-Other languages spoken at home included Mandarin 19.3%, Cantonese 8.5%, Sinhalese 7.8%, Tamil 7.8% and Hindi 2.3%.
-The most common responses for religion were No Religion 32.3%, Catholic 24.3%, Buddhism 10.0% and Hinduism 7.8%.
+At the 2021 census, Glen Waverley had a population of 42,642.
+38.0% of people were born in Australia.
+The next most common countries or regions of birth were China (excludes SARs and Taiwan) 17.8%, India 8.0%, Malaysia 5.6%, Sri Lanka 5.3% and Hong Kong SAR 2.5%.
+35.6% of people spoke only English at home.
+Other languages spoken at home included Mandarin 23.3%, Cantonese 8.0%, Sinhalese 4.0%, Tamil 3.0% and Hindi 2.7%.
+The most common responses for religion were No Religion 37.5%, Catholic 11.7%, Buddhism 10.4% and Hinduism 9.8%.